uiuc-sst/udhr/README.md

 ## How to use the corpus

-Segmented text and phone transcriptions are distributed with the corpus (in the "text" and "phones" subdirectories, respectively).
+Segmented text and automatically generated phone transcriptions are distributed with the corpus (in the "text" and "phones" subdirectories, respectively).
 Audio is not distributed with the corpus.
 To get it, you'll need to have wget, unzip, ffmpeg, and python >=3.7 installed; then try the